 SSS must receive the Parent Financial Statement and all tax forms by the dates specified under Affording Catlin Gabel before an application can be considered.
 If your taxes are not completed by the deadline due to a high level of complexity, being self-employed, or missing IRS forms, you may submit a draft or estimate of your taxes with "draft" clearly noted.
 The committee will be able to provide a preliminary financial assistance decision that will be finalized upon receipt of your completed taxes.
 The preliminary award may change if there is a wide variance between the draft and completed taxes.

 If you review the financial assistance decision and feel that the tuition is still not affordable, you may appeal.
-Please send your request in writing to the admission office within 15 days of receiving your award.
+Please send your request in writing to the enrollment office within 15 days of receiving your award.
 Appeals must include new information that was not available to the committee during the initial review of your application.
 The committee will then review the appeal and decide if an adjustment can be made.

 The committee safeguards the confidentiality of all financial information supplied by families.
 Documents are closely tracked and locked away daily.
 The school's IT office ensures that our online and network systems are protected by the latest processes and methodologies available.
 SSS also has security protocols that can be found on their website under Information Security.